 “Oh my gosh.
-I didn’t have time to clean before you came – please excuse all the messes.”
+I didn’t have time to clean before you come – please excuse all the messes.”

-Meanwhile, the “messes” she’s referring to are two toys laying on the living room floor and a package of opened cookies sitting on the kitchen counter.
+Meanwhile, the “messes” she’s referring to are two toys lying on the living room floor and a package of opened cookies sitting on the kitchen counter.

 “Yeah, I wish my house was this messy,” you sarcastically tell her.
 And you mean it.

 In just a minute, I’m going to show you exactly how to declutter a messy house.

 I used to be that mom – the super annoying one who was genuinely embarrassed about one toy being on the floor.